bsu-cs-jb/cs-411-docs/setup/generate-project.md

 First [Install the course tools](install-tools.html).

+## Generate the React Native skeletong

-Open a command prompt and execute:
+Open a command prompt (Git Bash is recommended on Windows) and execute:

 ```bash
 npx create-expo-app -t expo-template-blank-typescript MyFirstProject